fzhangcode/rvd/results/2014-02-21_SNP_calling_using_RVD/Notebook.md

-2014-02-24 SNP calling using RVD in clinical data HCC1187 PAXIP1 gene
+2014-02-24 SNP calling using RVD in synthetic dataset
 ==============================

 Purpose
 ------------
-Compare variant calling performance of RVD and RVD2 in clinical data HCC1187 PAXIP1 gene.
+Compare variant calling performance of RVD and RVD2 in synthetic dataset.

 Conclusions
 -----------------
-RVD is able to call variants with no lower than 0.1 downsampling rate.
+RVD is able to call variants with synthetic data at 10X downsampling rate.
+The program failed when the downsampling rate is 100X or higher.

 Background
 ----------------